-.4 Reconfiguration Multi-Link element
+.4 Reconfiguration Multi-Link element (#10385)

-The Reconfiguration Multi-Link element is used to announce an ML reconfiguration operation (see 35.3.6 (Multi-Link reconfiguration)).
+The Reconfiguration Multi-Link element is used to announce an ML reconfiguration operation by the AP MLD (see 35.3.6.2 (Adding or removing affiliated APs)) and is used to initiate multi-link reconfiguration operation for adding or deleting links to existing ML setup by the non-AP MLD (see 35.3.6.3 (Multi-link reconfiguration for adding or deleting links)).

 The format of the Presence Bitmap subfield of the Reconfiguration Multi-Link element is defined in Figure 9-1002u (Presence Bitmap subfield of the Reconfiguration Multi-Link element format).